kreeben/resin/README.md

   ```

 ## Usage
-- Use `Resin.KeyValue` for fast on?disk structures and efficient read/write sessions.
+- Use `Resin.KeyValue` for fast on disk structures and efficient read/write sessions.
 - Use `Resin.TextAnalysis` for `StringAnalyzer`, `VectorOperations`, and similarity tooling.
 - Use `Sir.Strings` models for feature extraction from text.